The Ultimate In Birding Tours

 EASTERN CHINA BIRDING TOUR: DETAILED ITINERARY

-Eastern China: Day 6 After some final birding at Emei Feng, we will drive to Wuyuan in China’s Jiangxi province for a two nights stay.
+Eastern China: Day 3 After some final birding at the Rudong coast we will drive to the city of Suzhou on the other side of the Yangtze and catch a high-speed train westwards to Wuyuan in Jiangxi province for a two nights stay.

 Other, more widespread, species that we may well encounter here include Crested Serpent Eagle, Lesser Coucal, Asian Barred Owlet, House Swift, Great Spotted, Grey-capped Pygmy and Grey-headed Woodpeckers, Black-winged Cuckooshrike, Black-naped Oriole, Ashy Drongo, Eurasian Jay, Red-billed Blue Magpie, Oriental Magpie-Robin and White-rumped and Scaly-breasted Munias.